joinpursuit/Pursuit-Core-iOS/fundamentals/env-and-tools/README.md

 ### Github

-Github is a source control system that greatly facilitates collaboration on coding projects.
-Github is a hosted git repository.
+*Git* is a source control system that greatly facilitates collaboration on coding projects. *Github* is a hosted git repository.
 It serves as a centralized place to collaborate on and share code.

 [Create a github account](http://github.com) if you don't already have one.